 Each Primary Quality Mark is awarded for three years.
 At the end of that period the award can be renewed for a further three years (and subsequently every three years), providing the school or setting still meets the criteria for all 10 elements and provides evidence that holding a Primary Quality Mark has had a positive impact on its provision and practice in basic skills.

 Who undertakes the assessment?

-In England, a school or setting, whether maintained or independent, must be assessed by an assessor who has been trained by the national Quality Mark organisation and who is listed on the National Register of Accredited Quality Mark Assessors.
-In most cases this will be the school or setting’s own local authority.
-Where the local authority is not in the Quality Mark Partnership, the school or setting can contact the national Quality Mark organisation to arrange an assessment.
+In England, a school, whether maintained or independent, must be assessed by an assessor who has been trained by the national Quality Mark organisation and who is listed on the National Register of Accredited Quality Mark Assessors.
+In most cases this may be the school's own local authority or where the local authority is not in the partnership it can contact the national Quality Mark organisation to arrange an assessment.

 The recommendation for a Primary Quality Mark award can only be made by an accredited assessor.
 There is no deadline for applications and assessments can take place throughout the year.

 A school or setting has to show that, at the time of its assessment:

 - it meets the criteria for all 10 elements of the Primary Quality Mark